 Next, there is broad support for applying a revised Section 15.407 to the U-NII-3 band, including revising power limits to 1W, application of 15.407 unwanted emissions rules, and revising the antenna gain rules.
-Manufacturers and users of point to point systems predictably oppose this rule change because it will decrease the reach of point-to-point systems.
+Manufacturers and users of point-to-point systems predictably oppose this rule change because it will decrease the reach of point-to-point systems.
 But the Commission has made clear that it is these very systems that are producing the TDWR problem.
-IEEE 802.11’s review of the enforcement cases reveals the same conclusion.
+IEEE 802.11’s review of the enforcement cases supports that conclusion.
 While we would prefer as much flexibility in emissions rules as possible, our conclusion as we enter the fourth year of impaired access to the band, is that the greater benefit to the public is access to 802.11ac, which can operate using the proposed emissions rules.
 Point to-point systems have other options – 2.4 GHz, 3.65 GHz, and TV White Spaces, especially in rural areas where spectrum is lightly used.
-WISPA’s comments point to voluntary database as a solution, and we appreciate WISPA’s efforts to address the interference isssues to TDWRs, but bad actors operate outside of lawful requirements.
+WISPA’s comments point to voluntary database as a solution, and we appreciate WISPA’s efforts to address the interference issues to TDWRs, however bad actors operate outside of lawful requirements.
 The more prudent choice is to discourage high gain deployments of the type that disrupted TDWR using equipment certification rules to minimize the risk.

-IEEE 802.11 also notes that there is broad support for equipping fixed access point “master” devices wth DFS, for allowing the devices to create a list of available channels, and that both IEEE 802.11 and WFA supported the Commission investigating whether a low power exemption to DFS might be possible.
-A low power exemption would help allow the use of the bands for connectivity between consumer portable devices.
+IEEE 802.11 also notes that there is broad support for equipping fixed access point “master” devices with DFS, for allowing the devices to create a list of available channels.
 Fastback makes two proposals that IEEE 802.11 wishes to endorse.
 First, Fastback suggests optional rules for devices that can detect the specific frequency of the incumbent transmitter.
 DFS detection within a channel should not require the device to vacate the entire channel.
 This proposal is particularly important for 802.11ac, which uses broad channels.
 Second, Fastback proposes that Commission rules allow background scanning for available channels in order to establish clear channels that devices can migrate to if a radar initiates transmissions.
 Both of these suggestions are positive ones that we recommend the Commission consider.

 IEEE 802.11 also notes that there is broad agreement in the record that manufacturers can and should do more to help ensure that devices are not manipulated post-manufacture in ways that allow illegal operation.
 A significant number of enforcement cases have involved users retuning devices approved for U-NII-3 into U-NII-2C, even though the devices are not equipped with DFS.
 Had an improved security showing been in force, it would have eliminated most interference cases, based on the record revealed to date.
 Commenters suggested that the Commission take an approach similar to Software Defined Radio security, which uses the certification process to ensure that manufacturers have taken steps to prevent alteration of software or firmware.
 Cisco notes that one of the recent enforcement cases took this approach, and we believe that the Commission can and should make broader use of it.
 The Commission’s approach suggests that it, too, agrees with IEEE 802.11’s view that improved security requirements should make illegal modification of devices very difficult, recognizing that manufacturers cannot guarantee that security measures will not be overcome by the most intrepid hacker.